psteitz/text-classification/README.md

 2. Zero shot nli: pre-trained transformer nli model
 4. Few shot: chat-trained LLM

 The examples use open source modles and data.
 Huggingface datasets are used to manage training data and store model prediction results.
-Huggingface models create predictions.
+Huggingface models create predictions, other than the chat-trained llm, which is llama-2-70b-chat hosted on Replicate.

 ## Supervised transformer-based